 Flash-forward a few months to a trip to Office Max with my family.
-While rifling through the bargain bins, I found a copy of ValuSoft’s Roller Coaster Factory, which looked pretty awesome from the jewel case.
+While rifling through the bargain racks, I found a copy of ValuSoft’s Roller Coaster Factory, which looked pretty awesome from the jewel case.
 It would have to do.

-Unlike most roller coaster games, or most games of any genre, Roller Coaster Factory strips its features to the bare minimum.
-The game functions only to create roller coasters.
-There are no other modes, scenes, or tycoon aspects.
+Roller coaster games draw in players with the prospect of building a gravity-defying monster ride that no engineer or safety regulator would approve.
+Roller Coaster Factory has smaller ambitions.
+The track-building options are tightly limited.
 Rather than plotting points for your coaster track and creating an interesting route with curves and banks, you can only select from one of five types of pieces – hills, curves, curving hills, loops, and straight lines.
 The finished coaster will almost always snake along the cardinal directions.
-Creativity is strongly discouraged.
+Creativity is difficult if not discouraged.